Shaquille O’Neal’s Height and Shoe Size: Discover the NBA Legend’s Staggering Stats

 Please subscribe to our newsletter to receive updates from Your Next Shoes.
 This post may contain affiliate links.
 Please see our disclosure for more details.

-When you discover that Shaquille O’Neal is over 7 feet tall, your first question is probably, “what size shoes does he wear?”.
+When you discover that Shaquille O’Neal is over 7 feet tall, your first question is probably, “What size shoes does he wear?”.

-With O’Neal on the team, Orlando Magic got to the NBA Finals in 1995.
+With O’Neal on the team, the Orlando Magic got to the NBA Finals in 1995.
 After four years of success at Orlando Magic, O’Neal moved to the Los Angeles Lakers, who won three consecutive championships between 2000-2002.

 He moved once again to the Cleveland Cavaliers for a season before spending one season at the Boston Celtics.
 After the 2010-11 season, O’Neal retired from professional basketball.